David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jul.
 1987:** The 3rd Conference of the Party Central Committee (6th tenure) issued a resolution to shift the activities of state-owned economic units to socialist business accounting and to renew state management of the economy.
 *   **1987:** The National Assembly enacted the Law on Foreign Investment in Vietnam, creating the first legal framework to attract foreign direct investment (FDI).
 *   **Nov.
 14, 1987:** The Council of Ministers (now the Government) issued Decision No. 217/HDBT, granting autonomy in production and business to state-owned enterprises.
+*   **Mar.
+14, 1988:** China continued to use force to attack the Vietnamese Navy to seize Gac Ma Reef in the Spratly Islands, killing many Vietnamese soldiers.
 *   **Apr.
 1988:** The Politburo issued **Resolution 10** ("Contract 10"), creating a breakthrough in agriculture by identifying the household as an autonomous economic unit and allocating land to farmers on a long-term basis.
 *   **May 20, 1988:** The Politburo issued Resolution 13 on foreign policy tasks and policies, advocating a strong shift in foreign affairs to serve the economy, "make more friends, fewer enemies," and diversify international relations.
 *   **Mar.
 1989:** The 6th Conference of the Party Central Committee (6th tenure) specified and developed the policy of a multi-sector economy, acknowledging the long-term existence of private economic sectors.